keithbuhler/dissertation-story/5 Virtue and Vice for Rational Animals.md

 # Virtue and Vice for Rational Animals

-*If riches are desirable in life, what is richer than Wisdom, who produces all things? ...
-Or if one loves righteousness, whose works are virtues, she teaches moderation and prudence, righteousness and fortitude, and nothing in life is more useful than these.* \
+*"If riches are desirable in life, what is richer than Wisdom, who produces all things? ...
+She teaches moderation and prudence, righteousness and fortitude, and nothing in life is more useful than these."* \

 Wisdom 8:5-7 \